HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 - Designed and implemented highly impactful features to automate manual processes
 - Wrote clearly defined user stories with clear and specific technical requirements for epics
 - Ran efficient stand-up meetings to identify blockers
-- Gave engineering-wide presentation on Active Record queries for peformance, efficiency, and security
+- Gave engineering-wide presentation on Active Record queries for performance, efficiency, and security
 - Conducted live coding and technical design interviews
 - Refactored endpoints to reduce the number of database queries and reduce latency